Ie.Merge: Early history

 Growing up in Northern New Jersey, Merge (aka Micheal Weinstein) was heavily influenced by the New York City hip hop scene.
 At the age of 13 he began DJing local parties and practicing at home.
 At 17 he met a group of B-boys (Break dancers) in Naples Florida met best friend Omar (B-boy Omar) Lopez where he learned to B-boy and then took the aggressive style of B-boy battling and applied it to Djing.
 He practiced along with artists such as former X-ecutioner Mista Sinista and Q-Bert, he is also influenced by other genres as well, such as drum n bass, rock, jazz and soul.

 DJing

 Merge began to enter DJ battles, and was known for his aggression and technique.
 Shortly after winning the 2002 ITF US Advancements, Merge was inducted into the respected DJ crew – the 5th Platoon.
 In 2002, he became active at the Scratch DJ Academy, a DJ school in New York City founded by the late Jam Master Jay.
 Merge became Head Professor, developing the curriculum now taught in the scratch/juggling class.

 Championships

-From 2002–2005, Merge won 35 DJ battles.
+From 2002 to 2005, Merge won 35 DJ battles.
 Since 2002, Merge has won 10 national titles and 5 world titles, more titles in 3 years than any other DJ.
 He has won every prominent US title, becoming America's top DJ in 2003 and 2004 at Guitar Center's annual Spinoff.